Isnor/formulatel/readme.md

 `formulatel` is two services:
 - `ingest` - a service that consumes telemetry data from some source; e.g. via packets over a local UDP connection
-- - In this is the functionality responsible for converting raw telemetry data into the backend format
+- - This is the functionality responsible for converting raw telemetry data into the backend format
+- - Right now, `ingest` pushes data on to Kafka topics that send asynchronously without any delivery guaruntees
-- `rpc` - a horribly named service that receives telemetry data in `formulatel` protobuf format and adds it to the data store.
+- `persist` - a service that consumes from Kafka queues and pushes to a datastore

 Right now, the only telemetry data supported is from EA/Codemaster's F123 and that logic is built into `ingest`.